dronekeys/crates/README.md

 Overview
 ========

 CRATES stands for "Cognitive Robotics Architecture for Tightly-Coupled Experiments and Simulation".
-The overarching goal of the project is to create an easy-to-use architecture for writing high-level cognitive controllers for simulated robot problems, which can easily be transferred to real experiments.
+The goal of the project is to create an easy-to-use architecture for writing high-level cognitive controllers for simulated robot problems, which can easily be transferred to real experiments.

 The overarching idea is that both simulated and actual hardware platforms inherit functionality from a common HAL, which exposes itself over a messaging backbone.
 In so doing the HAL abstracts away from the detailed implementation, and presents itself as a general robot type, like a 'quadrotor'.